Geometrie/LZRobe/readme.txt

 The frequnecy can be set with the spinbox on the right of the interval label.
 The unit of the refresh interval is centisecond.

 For example, if you set the number as 50, the analyze result will refresh twice in one second.

+If you put the mouse at the analyzing point, the following steps will automatically be shown, where the letters indicates the consequence.

 The button with an abcus is used to calculate the result of the game.
 Since the dead stones may not be removed from the gameboard, the result is not exactly the true result.